sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 `E` sees the upload for `I2` at `D` at a distance of 1, rather than `B` because the upload at `B` has a distance of 2.
 The notion of shadowing can be a bit unintuitive here, as `D` does _not_ need to be on the path from `B` to `E` in order to shadow `B`.

+In practice, this means that if a codebase uses merge commits and also indexes commits not on the `main` branch, it is possible to fall back to uploads on commits that aren't on the `main` branch.

 _Implementation note: If there are two uploads at the same depth we pick the smaller upload_id.
 This choice is arbitrary but deterministic._

 ### Algorithm for computing the visibility graph